 There are two PS5 consoles available: the PS5 with a 4K Blu-ray disc drive and a disc-less PS5 Digital Edition- much like Xbox are doing with the Xbox Series X and S.

-PS5 pre-orders are also now open in the UK, though stock flew off the shelves (or is that baskets?) so fast it appears out of stock most places.
+PS5 stock is also now available in the UK, though it is flying off the shelves (or is that baskets?) so fast it appears out of stock most places.
 More are expected on November 19th here but these will be online only.

 Amazon appear to be first up to confirm the new stock saying that they will have more to sell on the 19th November at midday.
 They have also mentioned that the stock is limited so if you plan to try and get one, get ready to be part of yet another mad rush.